zkayns/zgames/README.md

 ### 2.5.3 (12.10.2025) - Seeecret Wednesday 4!
 * Prevented user input from being ignored on the TwitchTetris options page when an input element is focused
 * Prevented TwitchTetris crashing when the Piece Filter cheat was enabled without any whitelisted pieces
-* Added new button styling to TwitchTetris' options page
+* Added new button styling to TwitchTetris options page
 ### 2.5.4 (12.11.2025)
 * Continued TwitchTetris code cleanup
 * Fixed TwitchTetris misspellings